-Puri enjoyed working as one of the editors for the interdisciplinary journal Foucault Studies, as deputy editor for the journal, Gender & Society, and is currently on the editorial board for the journal, SIGNS.
+Puri served as an editor for the interdisciplinary journal Foucault Studies, as deputy editor for the journal, Gender & Society, and is currently on the editorial board for the journal, SIGNS.
 She has served in various capacities at the American Sociological Association, including as Chair of the Section on Sex and Gender, and Sociologists for Women in Society.
 She is the recipient of fellowships and grants, including a Rockefeller Research Fellowship and a Fulbright Senior Research award.

 For Puri, teaching is a constant source of stimulation.
 She started teaching many years ago, first as an international graduate student and then as a part-time instructor at Northeastern University and Boston College.
-Since joining Simmons College in 1996, she has taught required and elective sociology courses as well as a range of courses outside of the department geared toward graduate students as well as undergraduate students—honors program, general education requirement, international relations and women’s studies majors, among others.
+At Simmons, she has taught required and elective sociology courses as well as a range of courses outside of the department geared toward graduate students and undergraduate students—honors program, general education requirement, international relations and women's studies majors, among others.

 At the Graduate Level: